 Cryptocurrency is gaining favour with established banks

-While, overall, the report concludes that the establishment has opted to service the sector in limited quantities, recent developments from the and the suggest that more mainstream integration may not be far away.
+While, overall, the report concludes that the establishment has opted to service the sector in limited quantities, recent developments from the Bank of England and the US Federal Reserve suggest that more mainstream integration may not be far away.

 “We are looking at the question of, should we create a Bank of England digital currency,” commented Andrew Bailey, Governor of the Bank of England. “[...]
 It does have huge implications on the nature of payments and society.”

 Similarly, Federal Reserve Board Governor Lael Brainard stated that, owing to COVID-19-related disruption and the reminder that strong payment infrastructure is a necessity, “the Federal Reserve is active in conducting research and experimentation related to distributed ledger technologies and the potential use cases for digital currencies.”

 One of Elsewhen’s primary observations is that no bank is currently focusing on every aspect of crypto equally.
 The answer appears to lie in specialisation; careful concentration on particular business segments will ultimately be more rewarding.

 Also, despite some material differences, the report indicates that crypto banking doesn’t differ significantly from traditional retail banking, at least in terms of best-practices: customer-centricity, digital onboarding processes, automated KYC (know your customer) and CDD (customer due-diligence), etc.